Why is the Government banning red diesel and what will this mean for businesses who rely on it?

 However, we are calling on the government to rethink its approach to alternative fuels, clean diesel alternatives and biodiesels.

 There are clean diesel alternatives available on the UK market, such as HVO fuel, which eliminate the challenges faced by first generation biofuels whilst providing a drastically reduced emissions profile.
 By treating these fuels in the same way as fossil diesel, the government is creating barriers to their adoption and choosing tax income over reduced emissions.

 If the government was to treat greener fuels such as HVO based on their emissions, the UK could drastically reduce its emissions in the short term and more comfortably reach its carbon neutral goals.

 HVO fuel is the future for diesel users

 We are here 24/7 to provide help, support and advice to our customers on how these changes will affect their sectors and the options they have moving forward, such as HVO fuel.

 HVO fuel is the synthetic diesel alternative that diesel users have been waiting for, combining vastly reduced emissions with the reliability of fossil diesel.
 But HVO fuel also has unique characteristics all of its own.

 These include its extended shelf life of up to 10 years – it contains no fatty acid methyl esters (FAME), leaving it less susceptible to bacterial attack than diesel which has an average shelf life of 12 months.

 It also has drop-in functionality, meaning that users can switch to HVO fuel without making costly engine modifications.
 Plus, with EN 15940 and ASTM D975 certification and a wide range of OEM approvals, HVO fuel won’t let you down.

 The removal of red diesel eligibility across multiple sectors removes the barrier for the adoption of alternative, greener fuels.
-It is our hope that under the new rules from April 2022, diesel users will take the opportunity to switch to lower carbon fuels.
+It is our hope that under the new rules, diesel users will take the opportunity to switch to lower carbon fuels.